 Organizational skills are important because they’ll help you get tasks done on time.
-These types of skills are important in the workplace because managers will see that you can handle your tasks, and have autonomy over your own projects.
-This will help you get promotions and references if you apply to new jobs in the future.
+These types of skills are important in the workplace because managers will see that you can handle your tasks and have autonomy over your own projects.
+This will help you get promotions and references if you apply for new jobs in the future.
 As a sole proprietor, these skills will reflect how your customers and clients perceive your ability to run your business.
 Being constantly unorganized can turn off customers.

 If you don’t have a plan in place for how you’re going to accomplish something, it will be much harder for you to achieve.
-You’ll need to be able to anticipate how long a task will take, what resources you’ll need to complete that task, and have the discipline to block out the necessary time to finish it.
+So you’ll need to be able to anticipate how long a task will take, what resources you’ll need to complete that task, and have the discipline to block out the necessary time to finish it.

 If you break down organizational skills into specific skills, here’s what they would look like:

 - Time management